lingyzhu0101/low-light-video-enhancement/README.md

 ### SDSD dataset
 We use the original SDSD datasets with dynamic scenes.

-And you can download the SDSD-indoor and SDSD-outdoor from [link](https://jiaya.me/publication/).
+And you can download the SDSD-indoor and SDSD-outdoor from [link](https://github.com/dvlab-research/SDSD).

-### SMID dataset
+### DRV dataset
 We use its full images for SMID and transfer the RAWdata to RGB since our work explores low-light image enhancement in the RGB domain.

-You can download our processed datasets from [link](https://jiaya.me/publication/).
+You can download the dataset from [link]([https://github.com/cchen156/Seeing-Motion-in-the-Dark](https://github.com/cchen156/Seeing-Motion-in-the-Dark)).

 ### DS-LOL dataset
-You can download our synthetic low-light video dataset from [link](https://jiaya.me/publication/).
+You can download our synthetic low-light video dataset from [link]().

 ## Project Setup